 As with previous years, deductible levels are varied and based on the type of insurance coverage applicable to a loss or claim.
-For example, municipal liability coverage carries a deductible of \$250,000, property coverage is \$50,000 and auto coverage is \$25,000.
+For example, municipal liability coverage carries a deductible of \$250,000, the property deductible is \$50,000 and auto deductible is \$25,000.